-If an applicant sells the home or discontinues use of the home as their primary residence within the three (3) year compliance period, the applicant may be subject to repay all or a portion of the grant amount.
+If an applicant sells the home or discontinues use of the home as their primary residence within the three (3) year compliance period, the applicant.
 The 36-month occupancy is monitored annually by the program and/or FloridaCommerce staff.
 The compliance and monitoring policy include the following prorated amounts of grant repayment, if the applicant is not determined compliant within the 36-month compliance period: